ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 #### Export example using `@openapi:Example` annotation

-This annotation is used to render a single example in the OpenAPI Specification.
+This annotation is used to render a single example in the OpenAPI contract.
 It is attached to parameters, record types and record field.

 ##### Ballerina code sample for object level example mapping